mjosaarinen/dme-py/README.md

 ##	Fast Inversion demo

-The multivariate candidate DME-Sign is provided in three versions, q in {2^32,2^48,2^48} for NIST security targets I, III, and V. In the following discussion, I will concentrate on the "32-bit" level I version.
+The multivariate candidate DME-Sign has three submitted parameter sets, q in {2^32,2^48,2^48} for NIST security targets I, III, and V. In the following discussion, I will concentrate on the "32-bit" level I version.
 We will describe a 2^-96 complexity forgery attack on it.

 DME-Sign is built on a "trapdoor function" (in the style of RSA); there is a secret mapping from 256 bits to 256 bits (used for creating signatures) and a matching public mapping which is its inverse (for verifying signatures).